 SBA Economic Injury Disaster Loan

-***Update*** The portal is reopen for all businesses.
+Now accepting new applications for COVID-19 Economic Injury Disaster Loans.
 If you have previously applied and not heard a decision, do not reapply.
 This portal is for new applications only.
 Check the SBA website for more information.

 What is an Economic Injury Disaster Loan (EIDL)?